FloFlorio/Projeto-simple-pass/Diagrama de Sequencias/compraSaldo.md

 actor Usuario as U #lightblue
-participant Aplicativo as A #lightgreen participant Sistema_interno as SI #lightyellow boundary interface_externa as IE #lightgrey participant Sistema_externo_Bancos as SEB #lightcoral
+participant Aplicativo as A #lightgreen participant Servidor as SI #lightyellow boundary interface_externa as IE #lightgrey participant API_Banco as SEB #lightcoral

 activate U
 activate A